-- 8.3.1 An Athlete or other Person against whom an anti-doping rule violation is asserted may waive a hearing expressly and agree with the Consequences proposed by IRONMAN. - 8.3.2 However, if the Athlete or other Person against whom an anti-doping rule violation is asserted fails to contest the assertion by filing a demand for arbitration within fifteen (15) days of such notice as provided in Appendix 2, Article A.4, then they shall be deemed to have waived a hearing, to have admitted the violation, and to have accepted the proposed Consequences.

-- 8.3.3 In cases where Article 8.3.1 or 8.3.2 applies, a hearing before the Hearing Panel shall not be required.
-Instead IRONMAN shall promptly issue a written decision that conforms with Article 9 of the International Standard for Results Management and which includes the full reasons for the decision, the period of Ineligibility imposed, the Disqualification of results under Article 10.10 and, if applicable, a justification for why the greatest potential Consequences were not imposed. - 8.3.4 IRONMAN shall notify that decision to the Athlete or other Person and to other Anti-Doping Organizations with a right to appeal under Article 13.2.3, and shall promptly report it into ADAMS.
+- 8.3.1 An Athlete or other Person against whom an anti-doping rule violation is asserted may waive a hearing expressly and agree with the Consequences proposed by IRONMAN. - 8.3.2 However, if the Athlete or other Person against whom an anti-doping rule violation is asserted fails to contest the assertion by filing a demand for a hearing within the set deadline, the Athlete or other Person shall be deemed to have waived a hearing, to have admitted the violation, and to have accepted the proposed Consequences. - 8.3.3 In cases where Article 8.3.1 or 8.3.2 applies, a hearing before the International Hearing Panel shall not be required.
+Instead, IRONMAN shall promptly issue a written decision that conforms with Article 9 of the International Standard for Results Management and which includes the full reasons for the decision, the period of Ineligibility imposed, the Disqualification of results under Article 10.10 and, if applicable, a justification for why the greatest potential Consequences were not imposed. - 8.3.4 IRONMAN shall notify that decision to the Athlete or other Person and to other Anti-Doping Organizations with a right to appeal under Article 13.2.3, and shall promptly report it into ADAMS.
 IRONMAN shall Publicly Disclose that decision in accordance with Article 14.3.2.